Best AI Medical Scribes 2026: 12 Tools Compared & Reviewed

 Practices wanting human QA review on AI-generated notes

-Custom pricing based on volume and features
+As of April 2026.
+Custom enterprise pricing based on volume and review tier

 Note Types: